-\gaia microlensing events reported here are a fairly small sample, compared to thousands of events reported by other longer and more sensitive surveys.
-In the Sample~A, which was produced by an automated procedure and human vetting, the measured time-scales span from 20 days up to about 300 days, if no blending is modelled, and up to 2000 days, if the blending is included.
-This is clearly a tail of the bulk of the distribution, as in the direction of the central part of the Bulge the mean time-scale is about 28 days \citep{2005Wood, 2015Wyrzykowski, Mroz1}.
-As noted in \cite{Mroz1}, the time-scales of events tend to increase with increasing Galactic longitude, with 22~days near $l\sim0$\deg to 32~days at $l\sim8$\deg.
-The increase in time-scales is due to the fact that in the directions far from the Bulge, both lenses and sources are located in the Disk and have often similar transverse velocities.
-Moreover, the increase in time-scale is not symmetric around $l=0$, as it reflects the presence of the inclined Milky Way bar, causing longer time-scales at negative longitudes \citep{1994Stanek, 2009Kerins, 2015Wyrzykowski, 2016Wegg, 2016Awiphan, Mroz1}.
+The \gaia microlensing events reported here form a fairly small sample compared to the thousands of events reported by other longer and more sensitive surveys.
+In Sample~A, which was produced by an automated procedure and human vetting, the measured timescales span from 20 days up to about 300 days if no blending is modelled, and up to 2000 days if the blending is included.
+This is clearly a tail of the bulk of the distribution, as in the direction of the central part of the bulge the mean timescale is about 28 days \citep{2005Wood, 2015Wyrzykowski, Mroz1}.
+As noted in \cite{Mroz1}, the timescales of events tend to increase with increasing Galactic longitude, with 22~days near $l\sim0$\deg to 32~days at $l\sim8$\deg.
+The increase in timescale is due to the fact that in the directions far from the bulge, both lenses and sources are located in the disc and often have similar transverse velocities.
+Moreover, the increase in timescale is not symmetric around $l=0$, as it reflects the presence of the inclined Milky Way bar, causing longer timescales at negative longitudes \citep{1994Stanek, 2009Kerins, 2015Wyrzykowski, 2016Wegg, 2016Awiphan, Mroz1}.